hasukmistry/wp-dev/README.md

 ## Examples

-Check out the [examples](https://github.com/hasukmistry/wp-dev-examples) repo to understand the plugin usage.
+Explore this [GitHub repository](https://github.com/hasukmistry/wp-dev-examples) for usage examples.

 ## License

-This repository is a free software, and is released under the terms of the GNU General Public License version 2 or (at your option) any later version.
-See [LICENSE](./LICENSE) for complete license.
+Wp Dev is free software released under the GNU General Public License version 2 or any later version.
+Refer to [LICENSE](./LICENSE) for details.